CUSTOM WOOD DRIVEWAY GATES 31

 One year later, gradually weathering to a silvery gray.
 The armature automation motors in this example have been mounted on the property side and to the middle rail.
 As drive gates that swing out toward the street, the advantage is not having the motors visible from the street.
 The disadvantage is when mounting motors on the inside for out-swing gates, you lose approximately 4″-6″ clearance per motor armature.

-For more on Driveway Gate automation and the various options, see Product Specifications.
+For more on Driveway Gate automation and the various options, see Product Specifications by Clicking Here.

 Base Price + 19%